nmggithub/Kass/Sources/Mach/Core/Core.docc/Calling The Kernel.md

 ## Basic Kernel Calls

-Mach kernel calls do not (and actually cannot) throw errors, instead opting to use return codes.
-These kernel calls can be made error-safe through the use of the ``Mach/call(_:)`` function, which simply wraps any kernel call.
+Functions in Mach that call the kernel, like those in POSIX operating systems, often use the return value for error codes.
+These functions, or kernel calls (to give them a name), can be made error-safe through the use of the ``Mach/call(_:)`` function, which simply wraps any function that returns a Mach error code.

 ```swift
 try Mach.call(some_mach_kernel_call())